emqx/emqx-docs/en_US/messaging/mqtt-auto-subscription.md

 :::tip Prerequisite

-- Basic publishing and subscribing operations using [MQTT X](./publish-and-subscribe.md/#mqtt-x)
+- Basic publishing and subscribing operations using [MQTT X Client](./publish-and-subscribe.md)

 :::

 1. Start the MQTT X Client.
 Click the **New Connection** to create an MQTT connection named "Subscriber".

+   - The localhost `127.0.0.1` is used as an example in this demonstration.

-   ::: tip Tip
+   ::: tip

-   For detailed instructions on creating an MQTT connection, see [MQTT X Client](./publish-and-subscribe.md/#mqtt-x-client).
+   For detailed instructions on creating an MQTT connection, see [MQTT X Client](./publish-and-subscribe.md).

    :::